lapshinaaa/recsys-tasks/README.md

-# Recommendation Systems Tasks Repository
+# Recommender Systems Tasks Repository

-Welcome to my Recommendation Systems repository! 🎬
+Welcome to my Recommender Systems repository! 🎬
 This repo contains a collection of practical recommender-system experiments and algorithm implementations, structured as self-contained Jupyter notebooks (.ipynb).

 Each notebook includes inline imports, code commentary, and task explanations.